-If you are looking for more functionality and options than what is currently provided by the standard WordPress WYSIWYG editor, this step-by-step tutorial will show you how to add additional enhancements to your default WordPress Visual editor using WordPress plugins.
+If you are looking for more functionality and options than what is currently provided by the standard WordPress Visual editor, this tutorial will show you how to add additional enhancements to the default WordPress WYSIWYG editor using WordPress plugins.

 TinyMCE Advanced is a useful plugin that includes a number of additional WordPress editor-enhancing features.

 The screenshot below shows the default WordPress visual editor …

 Here is a screenshot of the same WordPress visual editor after TinyMCE Advanced plugin has been installed, activated and (minimally) configured on your site …

 The additional functions included in TinyMCE Advanced include:

 - Advanced HR – insert a horizontal ruler

 - Advanced Image – insert and format images

 - Advanced Link – insert links to text and images.